 ||Browsing: 40 minutes Reporting: 40 minutes

 - Go to the list of journals on EU politics on the Navigating the EU website, and choose one journal.

 - Go to the homepage of the journal and select the most recent issue.
-See if you can find some articles that deal with the EU.
+See if you can find articles dealing with the EU.

 - Repeat this for two other journals.

-- Read the abstracts and try to figure out which of the approaches mentioned in chapter 2 is used to analyze the EU and what makes you think so.
+- Read the abstracts and try to figure out which approaches mentioned in chapter 2 is used to analyze the EU and provide an argument for your choice.
 Try to be as specific as possible, by pinpointing a specific branch of either theories of integration or theories of EU politics.

 || List of journals